ibm-js/deliteful/docs/tutorial/Part6DetailsView.md

 	});
 ```

-This code adds a `click` event handler to the list.
-The handler first finds which item was clicked (using the
+This code adds a `selection-change` event handler to the list.
+The handler first finds which item was selected (using
+the
-`getEnclosingRenderer` method of the list) and accesses its data `item` (that is, the JavaScript object returned by
+`renderer` property of the event) and accesses its data `item` (that is, the JavaScript object returned by
 the Flickr query and that describes the photo).
 The item contains a `description` property that is an HTML fragment,
 so it is really easy to populate the details view by setting the `innerHTML` property of the `photoDetails` div to
 this description.
 We only change it slightly so that the anchors contained in the description open a separate window